Find Grad Schools

 25% Racial-Ethnic Minorities*

 Purdue University - Main Campus comes in at #18 on our list of the most popular colleges offering master's degrees in animal science.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 8 people received their master's degree in animal science from Purdue.
-About 69% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Of these students, 88% were women and 25% were members of underrepresented racial-ethnic groups.

 #19